 We believe no one should be disadvantaged by their period

 We’re now teaching in schools across the UK, helping women understanding their bodies and feel empowered to be in it.
-We’re always on the lookout for new volunteers and schools so if your interested please email us: firstname.lastname@example.org
+Due to the Covid-19 restrictions we’ve now moved all our content online so if you looking for puberty education click here:

 Subscribe to Our Newsletter